 Use this information at your own risk.
 Make sure you have the necessary skills, fitness and experience before you travel into the backcountry.
 These places are dangerous.
 They’ve been the site of multiple fatalities over the years and plenty of serious accidents.
 If you don’t know what you’re doing, hire a guide or ski somewhere else.

 This is just a general guide about what kinds of backcountry options are available.
 It’s not supposed to be complete and exhaustive, and we aren’t pretending to be experts in every area and every line in Hokkaido.
-We’re trying to help you plan your trip so that you don’t end up looking for secluded backcountry lines at Hirafu or deciding you’re desperate to ski at Kurodake after booking all your accommodation at Tomamu..
+We’re trying to help you plan your trip so that you don’t end up looking for secluded backcountry lines at Hirafu or trying to ski shoulder-deep pow every day in Eastern Hokkaido.

 The locals have explicitly asked us not to publish information about a bunch of areas we guide.
 We’re very fortunate to be a part of a small but committed community of local freeriders in the area and eternally grateful for their generosity.
 Our friends love their mountains and it’s important that the interests of local users are considered and respected.
-That means some of this information will be more vague and general than you might like.
-We realise that’s frustrating, but it’s part of being a respectful guest in Japan.
+That means some of this information will be deliberately be a bit vague and general.
+We realise that’s not ideal for planning a trip, but it’s part of being a respectful guest in Japan.

 There’s a lot of backcountry skiing and snowboarding to do in Hokkaido.
 We won’t pretend to be experts in it all.
 Here’s what we know about a few main locations.
 We specialise in guiding:

 We’ve left plenty of areas off so you can do some exploring of your own, and some of the areas we know next to nothing about so we’ve either called up some friends for info or given whatever limited information we have.
 As we do more exploring we’ll update here, and potentially put some trip updates on the blog.
 The map should give you an idea of roughly what’s close to where.